gmberton/image-matching-models/README.md

 ## Cite
 This repo was created as part of the EarthMatch paper.
-Please consider citing EarthMatch work if this repo is helpful to you!
+Please consider citing EarthMatch if this repo is helpful to you!

 ```
 @InProceedings{Berton_2024_EarthMatch,